-Alternatively if you have not taken an IELTS (Academic) test, please click here to find other English language tests approved by the University.
+Alternatively if you have not taken an IELTS (Academic, UKVI or Online) test, find out which other English language tests are approved by the University.

-If your first language is not English, you may be able to attend our online Pre-sessional English language course.
+If your first language is not English, you may be able to attend one of our Pre-sessional English language courses.

 - It will help you to develop further your language and study skills by building on your strengths and addressing your weaknesses.